Become a member

 29. By entering this Award, the author is consenting to the ASA collecting their contact details for the purposes of administering this Award.
 The ASA may disclose their contact details to the judging panel.
 Shortlisted authors will be asked to provide the ASA with a biography of approximately 250 words, a headshot and video footage to be used on the ASA website and social media for the purpose of announcing the shortlist and winner of the Award and associated publicity purposes.

-30. Each entrant warrants that he or she meets the entry requirements, all details included in their entry is true and accurate, and accepts these terms and conditions.
+30. Each entrant warrants that he or she meets the entry requirements, all details included in their entry are true and accurate, and accepts these terms and conditions.